Presque Isle State Park: Early inhabitants

 Presque Isle was formed at the end of the Wisconsin glaciation about 11,000 years ago.
 The earliest known inhabitants of the southern Lake Erie coast were the Erielhonan, also known as the "Eriez", an Iroquoian speaking tribe of Native Americans.
-Erielhonan meant the "Cat" or "Raccoon" people, and the name "Erie", a corruption of Erielhonan, became the name of the lake and county in which Presque Isle Park is found and of the city nearest the park.
+Erielhonan referred to the "Cat" or "Raccoon" people, and the name "Erie" is a corruption of Erielhonan.
+This name became the name of the lake and county in which Presque Isle Park is located, as well as the name of the city nearest the park.

-An Erielhonan legend taught that the Great Spirit led them to Presque Isle because of the wealth of game, the abundance of clean fresh water, and the cool breezes "coming from the land of snow and ice" (i.e. Canada).
+An Erielhonan legend taught that the Great Spirit led them to Presque Isle because of the wealth of game, the abundance of clean fresh water, and the cool breezes "coming from the land of snow and ice" (i.e., Canada).
 Another legend explains how the Erielhonan ventured into Lake Erie in search of the land where the sun set, but the spirit of the lake blew a fierce storm to keep them from finding it.
 To protect the Erielhonan from the storm, their god laid his outstretched arm into the lake, giving them safety during the storm.
 The god's arm remained in the lake, protecting the tribe's future generations.

 The Erielhonan are believed to have lived and farmed on the peninsula.
 They fought several wars, the last starting in 1653 with the Five Nations of the Iroquois.
 Despite initial victories over the Senecas, in 1654 the Erielhonans' largest village, Rique (at the modern city of Erie), was destroyed by 1,800 Iroquois warriors.
-By 1656, the Erielhonan had been destroyed as a people, although the Iroquois adopted survivors who were absorbed primarily into the Senecas.
+By 1656, the Erielhonan had been largely destroyed as a distinct people, although some survivors were adopted by the Iroquois, who primarily absorbed them into the Seneca community.